adobe/react-spectrum/rfcs/2019-v3-slots.md

         - hard to document, difficult for people to remember, can’t evolve with design easily
    - components expect a specific set of children and some method to identify them
         - in React it’s hard to identify children, sometimes there can be HoC’s in-between the container and any given child
-   - components expose props for different slots where they will render, there are limited to no children (Web components)
+   - components expose props for different slots where they will render, they are limited to no children (Web components)
         - isn’t all that flexible for overriding, requires us to update when design updates
    - helper layout components are used (Box - Chakra, Adobe Flex)
         - dom structure is locked in, so if there’s a different layout for smaller screens, then a new dom structure is needed